 The IASB has issued a new standard, IFRS 9, Financial Instruments ("IFRS 9"), which will ultimately replace IAS 39, Financial Instruments: Recognition and Measurement ("IAS 39").
-IFRS 9 uses a single approach to determine whether a financial asset or liability is measured at amortized cost or fair value.
-The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
-The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
-IFRS 9 is effective for annual period beginning on or after January 1, 2015.
+The project had three main phases: classification and measurement, impairment and general hedging.
+The standard becomes effective for annual periods beginning on or after January 1, 2018 and is to be applied retrospectively.
 Early adoption is permitted.
 The Company is evaluating the impact of the new standard on its results of operations, financial position and disclosures.

-IFRS 15, Revenue from Contracts with Customers
+IFRS 15.
+Revenue from Contracts with Customers

-The IASB has issued a new standard, IFRS 15, Revenue from Contracts with Customers ("IFRS 15"), IFRS 15 contains a single model that applies to contracts with customers and two approaches to recognizing revenue: at a point in time or over time.
+The IASB has issued a new standard, IFRS 15, Revenue from Contracts with Customers ("IFRS 15").
+IFRS 15 contains a single model that applies to contracts with customers and two approaches to recognizing revenue: at a point in time or over time.
 The model features a contract-based five-step analysis of transactions to determine whether, how much and when revenue is recognized.
 New estimates and judgmental thresholds have been introduced, which may affect the amount and/or timing of revenue recognized.
-The Company intends to adopt IFRS 15 in its financial statements for the annual period beginning on January 1, 2017.
+The standard becomes effective for annual periods beginning on or after January 1, 2017.
 The Company is evaluating the impact of the new standard on its results of operations, financial position and disclosures.